-If you want to be seen as a strategic business partner, you have to know what the strategy is!
-Attend meetings with your Executive that drives the strategy forward so that you don’t have to hear through the grapevine what is going on and schedule quarterly strategic reviews with your Executive to make sure that their time is being spent on the right things.
+If you want to be seen as a strategic business partner, you have to know the strategy!
+Attend meetings with your Executive that drives the strategy forward, so you don’t have to hear through the grapevine what is going on.
+Schedule quarterly strategic reviews with your Executive to make sure that their time is being spent on the right things.

-Again in these meetings, you should have the schedule open, you should be discussing goals and objectives for the quarter but also spend this time getting to grips with what is going on in your Executive’s world.
-If your Executive is short on time, then it might be worth integrating your quarterly strategic review with that of your team.
+Again in these meetings, you should have the schedule open.
+You should be discussing goals and objectives for the quarter and spend this time getting to grips with what is going on in your Executive’s world.
+If your Executive is short on time, it might be worth integrating your quarterly strategic review with your team.

-This works well because you get an overview of everyone’s objectives for the quarter going forward, and you can plan how you will support your Executive and their direct report’s expectations.
+This works well because you get an overview of everyone’s objectives for the quarter going forward.
+You can plan how you will support your Executive and their direct report’s expectations.
 The more you know, the better you will operate in your role.

-But, you have to plan these meetings in, and if you are running the schedule, you have to make your Executive stick to it – like a habit.
+But, you have to plan these meetings, and if you are running the schedule, you have to make your Executive stick to it – like a habit.

-Once they understand the value that comes with regular communication with you, then your job becomes more manageable, and they are more successful because of it.
+Once they understand the value of regular communication with you, your job becomes more manageable, and they are more successful because of it.

 Twice yearly performance reviews

-Many Executive’s mistake the daily and weekly catch up meeting as a time for the Assistant to talk about their role.
+Many Executive’s mistake the daily and weekly catch up a meeting to talk about their role as a time for the Assistant.

 These meetings are business-critical.
 Use your performance review time to discuss your performance and your remuneration.